The Ultimate Exuma Yacht Charter

 Itinerary

-The following itinerary is simply a taste of what is possible during a 1 week yacht rental in the Bahamas.
-Your yacht charter remains completely flexible, allowing you to move as you please (weather permitting) and fill your charter with activities that will contribute to a truly memorable family vacation.
-During your Exuma yacht charter experience, you will benefit from the expertise of a captain and crew, who will further advise and endeavour to tailor your days to your tastes.
+This itinerary provides a glimpse of the possibilities during a one-week yacht rental in the Bahamas.
+Your Exuma yacht charter remains completely flexible, allowing you to move as you please (weather permitting) and tailor your charter with activities to create a truly memorable family vacation.
+The captain and crew, experts in their field, will guide you throughout your experience, offering advice and working to customize your days based on your preferences.

 Continue reading to discover the beauty of the Exumas, or click here to explore a selection of charter yachts in the Bahamas (and elsewhere around the world).